Bethel Bible Village

 Keeping up with the Times

 While some of the children and teens we care for have a parent in prison, we also open our doors to children whose lives are threatened by more contemporary issues.
-These include the impact of abuse, neglect or violence, and the epidemic of adult drug addiction that can leave children parentless, and teen moms with no where to turn.
+These include the impact of abuse or neglect and the epidemic of adult drug addiction that can leave children parentless.

 Bethel’s leaders also saw the need to help children and teens who become lost and in trouble, often due to unaddressed behavioral or emotional issues.

 Our strict licensing and financial policies ensure that we provide a safe environment for children and financial accountability to those who fund our ministry.

 See our Accountability & Licensing information